Hyperbaric Oxygen Therapy at GBMC

 Can I drive to and from my HBOT appointments?

-What if I have to go to the bathroom during my treatment?
+What if I need to use the bathroom during treatment?

 Are visitors allowed during my treatment?

-For confidentiality reasons, your family and friends may not enter the treatment room with you.
-If you feel that you have special circumstances, please discuss your situation with a hyperbaric team member.
-Otherwise, your family and friends can wait for you in a designated area just outside of the treatment room.
+To maintain patient confidentiality, visitors are not permitted inside the treatment area.
+If you have special circumstances, discuss them with a hyperbaric team member.
+Family and friends may wait in the designated area outside the treatment room.